SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

       documentaries, and original content produced or acquired by Apple Inc.
       - Personalized Recommendations: The service uses algorithms to provide personalized recommendations to users based on their viewing history, preferences, and ratings.
-      - Multiple Profiles: Users can create multiple profiles under one account, allowing for personalized viewing history, recommendations, and watchlists for each user.
+      - Multiple Profiles: subscribers can create multiple profiles under one account, allowing for personalized viewing history, recommendations, and watchlists for each user.
       - Offline Viewing: Apple TV+ allows users to download selected content for offline viewing, enabling them to watch movies and TV shows without an internet connection.